External MCP Tools for Chat Agents

 Authorization: Bearer YOUR_TOKEN

-3. OAuth 2.1 (Dynamic Client Registration)
+3. OAuth 2.1

-- For servers supporting OAuth 2.1 with dynamic clients
+- For servers supporting OAuth 2.1 authentication

-- Vectorize handles the OAuth flow automatically
+- Vectorize handles the OAuth flow and token refresh automatically

-- Users authenticate once per organization
+- Admin users authenticate once per agent

 4. Custom Headers